invaliduser231/crab-rave-timer/README.md

 This script uses Selenium and the ChromeDriver to navigate to a YouTube video, pause the video, and then start playing the video at exactly midnight on New Year's Eve.

+# Important
+If the video does not pause automatically, you need to pause.
+Resume works to 100%

 ## Requirements

 - Node.js